Stress Reducing Exercises for Anxiety-Prone Clients

 5. Play out the scenarios

 03-5-stress-reducing-exercises-for-anxiety-prone-clientsSometimes the unknown is what drives anxiety.
-Encourage clients to engage in cognitive behavioral therapy techniques as part of their stress reducing exercises.
+Encourage clients to engage in cognitive behavioral therapy worksheets as part of their stress reducing exercises.
 One such technique is imagining the best case scenario, worst case scenario, and also what is most likely to happen.

 For example, if your client is afraid to visit their doctor when experiencing abdominal pain, the worst case scenario would be that he’ll get diagnosed with a terminal illness.
 The best case scenario may be that he gets a clean bill of health, and the most-likely-to-happen scenario is that he has something minimal, like a stomach bug.
 Considering all options gives control back to your anxious clients.